patstockwell/idea_factory/README.md

 - Parties include a Sender, Receiver, and Courier
 - Track your parcel delivery
 - Payment when Reciever agknowledges the delivery with a given delivery id

+### Farmers Market Check in

+- Local market check in app so communities can see which stalls will be available
+- Sellers can claim a spot and there can be a waiting list when the spots are full